 Many of existing producers specialize in producing just the pellet guns, where others also have the BB guns in their product lines.
 In this section, we will examine the most reliable and popular pellet gun manufacturers on the market.

-In the past years, air guns and rifles from Crossman were produced with a young user in mind.
-However, this strategy has been amended, and now Crossman delivers air guns and air rifles that are suitable both for professionals and for beginners.
+In the past years, air guns and rifles from Crosman were produced with a young user in mind.
+However, this strategy has been amended, and now Crosman delivers air guns and air rifles that are suitable both for professionals and for beginners.
+Alot of sportsmen LOVE Crosman guns because they're very easy to customize with any and every type of mod imaginable.

 In addition, the company has commenced the production of airsoft guns with CO2, spring and electric powerplants.
-Crosman claims to have an air gun for every shooter.
+Crosman claims to have an air gun for every shooter from high-powered air rifles to powerful pellet pistols.

 Gamo is a manufacturer of air rifles, pistols, and pellets.
 The company is the winner of international recognition for quality and performance of their products.
 This company is the largest air gun manufacturer in Europe.